-A name of a scientist that has defined the - A name of a scientist that has defined the rule of 5.

-a subtype of potassium inon channel that cardiac action potential and its inhibition by drugs could result in fatal long OT syndrome. - A drug for treatment of asthma that was natural receptor ligand adrenaline.
-One of the technologies that enabled - combinatorial biosynthesis, 10.
-A chemical that activates a receptor to
+- A name of a scientist that has defined the rule of 5. a subtype of potassium ion channel that mediates the repolarizing ikr current in the cardiac action potential and its inhibition by drugs could result in fatal long QT syndrome.
+4. the amino acid that could be processed with the the cyanobactin heterocyclase TruD.
+5. A chemical that blocks or dampens a biological response by binding to and blocking a receptor rather than activating it compounds that can creat be activity of the compounds the compound the compounds the compou 3. - A drug for treatment of asthma that was covered based on the structure of the - natural receptor ligand adrenaline.
+One of the technologies that enabled combinatorial biosynthesis, - 10.
+A chemical that activates a receptor to produce a biological response

-- 8. A character of the enzymes used for - 9.
-The molecular features in the ligand that are necessary to ensure the optimal interaction with the receptor and to trigger (or block) its biological respo - 11.
-One of the features of RiPPs pathways that

-Figure 1: Crossword puzzle created for Small Molecule Drug Discovery course students using
+- 8. A character of the enzymes used for binatorial biosynthesis toward - substartes.
+9. The molecular features in the ligand that - are necessary to ensure the optimal interaction with the receptor and to trigger (or block) its biological respo 11.
+One of the features of RiPPs pathways that nables combinatorial biosynthesis - Figure 1: Crossword puzzle created for Small Molecule Drug Discovery course students using education com/worksheet-generator